yiisoft/yii2/docs/guide/db-dao.md

 ];
 ```

+Please refer to the [PHP manual](http://www.php.net/manual/en/function.PDO-construct.php) for more details
+on the format of the DSN string.
+Refer to [[yii\db\Connection]] for the full list of properties you can configure in the class.

-There is a peculiarity when you want to work with the database through the `ODBC` layer.
-When using `ODBC`,
+A peculiarity exists when you want to work with the database through the `ODBC` layer.
+When using `ODBC`, the
-connection `DSN` doesn't indicate uniquely what database type is being used.
-That's why you have to override
+connection `DSN` doesn't uniquely indicate what database type is being used.
+For that reason, you have to override the
 `driverName` property of [[yii\db\Connection]] class to disambiguate that:

 ```php